strayiker/async-debounce/README.md

 debounce(fn: Function, timeout: Number, [defaultValue: Any]): Function;
 ```

-`defaultValue` - The value to be returned when a promise is canceled before the original function is resolved/rejected.
+`defaultValue` - The value to be returned when a promise is canceled before the original function is resolved/rejected first time.